kevinhermawan/swift-json-schema/README.md

 # JSONSchema

-A convenient way to define JSON Schema definitions in Swift.
+A convenient way to define JSON Schema in Swift.

 ## Overview